zwave-js/node-zwave-js/docs/api/virtual-node-endpoint.md

 # VirtualEndpoint

 A virtual endpoint is to a virtual node what a physical endpoint is to a physical node.
-Since virtual nodes can target multiple physical nodes, virtual endpoints can target multiple physical endpoints by extension.
+Since virtual nodes can target multiple physical nodes, virtual endpoints can target multiple physical endpoints (with the same index) by extension.
 A virtual endpoint exists if at least one of the virtual node's underlying physical nodes has an endpoint with the same index.

--   The supported CC version is the minimum non-zero version that any of the physical endpoints support.
-If none support the CC, it is still 0.

 ## VirtualEndpoint methods